 What if there was a way to help manage your back pain in the early stages?
-Well there is!
+Well there just may be*!

-A better understanding of back pain and a few simple tips will really help you on your road to recovery, getting you back to what you love sooner!
+A better understanding of back pain and a few simple tips can really help you on your road to recovery, getting you back to what you love sooner!